 We actually ate at Chops twice, it was that good!
 The food was delicious and the service was outstanding!
 Other than a small hiccup with Kid #2’s cocktail (both times, same cocktail – LOL) I honestly can’t complain about anything here.
 Once again, we were too stuffed for dessert, so we just asked for them in to-go packages for later.

 Wonderland is one of those places you really have to try once.
 It gets very mixed reviews and now I can see why, but I’m really happy that we decided to go.
 It was weird and unlike anything I’ve ever experienced.
 You have to go with a very open mind and let yourself experience it like a performance.
 You will find something that is tasty to you, I promise.

 The restaurant is beautiful!
-They have managed pay attention to everything from the lighting, to the waiter’s uniform. to the design of the room itself.
+They have managed to pay attention to everything from the lighting to the waiter’s uniform. to the design of the room itself.
 Even if you don’t eat at Wonderland, go have a drink in their bar upstairs so you can check it out.

 And then, there’s the menu!
 I made a video for your enjoyment:

 I didn’t want to spoil the surprises you will experience during dinner, so I don’t have any pictures for you, but here is a video of the beginning of dessert: